open-telemetry/opentelemetry.io/content/en/docs/instrumentation/erlang/instrumentation.md

-If a TracerProvider is not successfully created (for example, the `opentelemetry` application is not booted or fails to boot), the OpenTelemetry APIs for tracing will use a no-op implementation and fail to generate data.
+If a TracerProvider is not successfully created (for example, the `opentelemetry` application is not booted or fails to boot), the OpenTelemetry APIs for tracing will use a no-op implementation and will not generate data.

 ### Acquiring a Tracer